majdshatti/ChatApp/README.md

 | WebSocket | Endpoints                           | Action                                      |
 | --------- | ----------------------------------- | ------------------------------------------- |
 | Socket.IO | http://localhost:3000?receiverId=id | Here where the connection to socket is made |

-To send a message make sure to emit an event on `sendMessage` listener with the payload of a string

 ## Technologies Used